commontime/com.commontime.cordova.insomnia/README.md

 # com.commontime.cordova.insomnia

-Cordova plugin for keeping your android awake.
+Cordova plugin for keeping your android and iOS device awake.

+#### Important if using across both Andorid and iOS:

+Due to platform limitations on iOS the plugin's behavior is limited to enabling or disabling background running when the app is dismissed by the user when pressing the home button.
+But compared to Android, this plugin can <b>not</b>:

+* Restart the app if killed off by the user or OS
+* Cannot start the app after the device has booted up after being powered down
+* Cannot bring the app to the foreground

+## Android

-### Wake lock
+#### Wake lock

 If you need to keep the CPU running in order to complete some work before the device goes to sleep, you can use a PowerManager system service feature called wake locks.
 Wake locks allow your application to control the power state of the host device.